Velocidex/velociraptor-docs/content/blog/2023/2023-04-03-velociraptor-survey/_index.md

 can be used directly on the endpoint.

-Most users do use the built in forensic parsing and analysis artifacts (55%) but many users also collect raw files (e.g. the `Windows.Collection.KapeFiles` artifact).
+Most users do use the built in forensic parsing and analysis artifacts (55%) but many users also collect raw files (e.g. via the `Windows.Collection.KapeFiles` artifact).

 ## VQL artifacts